 Brighton’s pebble beach is easily accessible and less than 15 minutes walk from the station.
 Leaving the station, head straight down Queen Street and you’ll soon see it.

 You’ll probably want to stroll along the Palace Pier and take some pictures of the beautifully ruined remains of the West Pier.
 On the seafront near the West Pier, you’ll find the fantastic King’s Road Playground.
-The enclosed space has oodles of natural sand, sturdy climbing frames, paddling pools and plenty of equipment to keep kids entertained.
+The enclosed space has heaps of natural sand, sturdy climbing frames, paddling pools and plenty of equipment to keep kids entertained.

 The BAi360 moving observation tower is one of the city’s newest attractions and also ‘the world’s tallest vertical pier.’
 There’s also a two-person zip line over the beach and the charming Volks Railway, the oldest electrical railway in the world, which runs along the seafront.

 The Royal Pavilion – mixing Regency grandeur with Indian and Chinese styles – is another must-do.
 The seaside pleasure palace of King George IV is an extraordinary building, both inside and out.
-The adjoining Brighton Museum is well worth a few hours’ exploration too.
+The adjoining Brighton Museum is well worth a few hours’ explorations too.

 Wander around the shops in the narrow Lanes and the even better North Laine, packed with indie boutiques, traditional pubs, cafes and delis.
-Come in May to experience the Brighton Festival, the UK’s second biggest arts shindig.
+Come in May to experience the Brighton Festival, the UK’s second-biggest arts shindig.

 Of course, Brighton is great for day trips from London by train for anyone.
 But the high concentration of pubs, clubs and live music venues here, not to mention independent shops, makes it very appealing to younger people, who can save on rail fares with a 16-25 Railcard.

 Direct trains from London Victoria, London Bridge and London Blackfriars go to Brighton station.
-The fastest route is from Victoria which takes around 55 minutes.
+The fastest route is from Victoria, which takes around 55 minutes.
 Trains from London Bridge take one hour.
 Brighton Beach is just over half a mile from the station.

 The recent revival of Hastings is a case study in British seaside reinvention.
 The former declining town has been subject to vigorous regeneration for over a decade, the effects of which are starting to pay off.